joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-10-09-sock-table.md

 ![](/img/2022-10-07-plot-halfpoints-label.png){:width="500px" class="image-centered"}

-However, better analytic approach, or more computation time would be needed to weigh in with conviction.
+However, a better analytic approach or more computation time would be needed to weigh in with conviction.